Self-Supervised Learning for Recommender Systems: A Survey: Hybrid Methods

-Under this branch, there are no correlations between different pretext tasks and they work independently.
+In this branch, there are no correlations between different self-supervised tasks and they work in parallel.

-Similar to CCL \cite{bian2021contrastive}, \textbf{CHEST} \cite{wang2021curriculum} also connects curriculum learning with SSL to pre-train a Transformer-based recommendation model on heterogeneous information networks.
-However, its pretext tasks are unlinked.
-Given the user-item graph and associated attributes, CHEST conducts meta-path-based random walks starting from a user node and ending with an item node to form interaction-specific subgraphs, each of which consists of multiple meta-path instances.
-The generative task in CHEST predicts the masked node/edge in a subgraph with the rest, which exploits the local context information and is considered the elementary course.
-The contrastive task learns subgraph-level semantics for user-item interaction by pulling the original subgraph and augmented subgraphs closer, which exploits the global correlations and is considered the advanced course. \textbf{MPT} \cite{hao2021multi} extends PT-GNN \cite{hao2021pre} which only considers the intra-correlations within user and item subgraphs in a generative pretext task to enhance representation capacity for cold-start recommendation.
-To capture the inter-correlations across different subgraphs, it adds contrastive pretext tasks performed on graphs and random walk-based sequences where node deletion/substitution/masking are used to augment data for training the GNN and Transformer-based encoders.
-The contrastive tasks and the generative tasks are conducted in parallel with their own parameters.
-Finally, the parameters are merged and fine-tuned for recommendation.
+As an example model, \textbf{CHEST} \cite{wang2021curriculum} uses curriculum learning and self-supervised learning to pre-train a Transformer-based recommendation model on heterogeneous information networks.
+CHEST conducts meta-path-based random walks to form interaction-specific subgraphs and predicts the masked node/edge in a subgraph with the rest in the generative task, which exploits local context information.
+The contrastive task learns subgraph-level semantics by pulling the original and augmented subgraphs closer, exploiting global correlations. \textbf{MPT} \cite{hao2021multi} extends PT-GNN \cite{hao2021pre} to enhance representation capacity for cold-start recommendation.
+It adds contrastive tasks to capture inter-correlations across different subgraphs and augment data for training the GNN and Transformer-based encoders using node deletion/substitution/masking.
+The contrastive and generative tasks are conducted in parallel with their own parameters and then merged and fine-tuned.